![]() |

 Eligibility

-This funding is available as a one time reimbursement only (usually for babies) with hemophilia whose parent is a current member of the BC Hemophilia Society.
+This funding is available as a one time reimbursement only for a person with hemophilia/inherited bleeding disorder who is or who's parent is a current member of the BC Hemophilia Society.
+See TERMS below.

 Amount of funding

-The BC Chapter will reimburse the cost of a basic stainless steel bracelet up to maximum $60/child*applicants must submit receipt before receiving reimbursement
+The BC Chapter will reimburse the cost of a basic stainless steel bracelet up to maximum $60/person*applicants must submit receipt before receiving reimbursement

 Eligibility

-Child(ren) with hemophilia, between the ages of 0-18, whose parent is a current member of the BC Hemophilia Society.
+Child(ren) & Youth/Adults with hemophilia/inherited bleeding disorder, between the ages of 0-18/adult, whose parent is/who is a current member of the BC Hemophilia Society.
+See TERMS below.

 Amount of funding as of March 26, 2008

-The BC Chapter will reimburse maximum $250/child/yearThis fund is capped at maximum $5,000/year *applicants must submit receipt before receiving reimbursement
+The BC Chapter will reimburse maximum $250 per child/individual per yearThis fund is capped at maximum $5,000/year *applicants must submit receipt before receiving reimbursement

 Eligibility

-Applicants must be a current member of the BC Hemophilia Society and be diagnosed with an inherited bleeding disorder.
+Applicants must be a current member of the BC Hemophilia Society and be diagnosed with hemophilia/ inherited bleeding disorder.
+See TERMS below.

 Amount of funding as of March 26, 2008